castle/castle-cloudflare-worker-sample/README.md

 ## Installation

-1. Press the `Deploy with Workers` button and follow the instructions:
+Press the `Deploy with Workers` button.
+You will be redirected to a dedicated deployment page.

   [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/castle/castle-cloudflare-worker-demo)

-2. Check if `castle-cloudflare-worker-demo` repository is forked to your organization.
-At this step, Github build should fail

-3. Navigate to `Settings > Secrets` tab of the forked repository

-4. Update `Repository Secrets`:
+### Installation steps

+1. Authorize GitHub with Workers

+    Authorization allows to fork the project from Github and deploy it after finishing the setup.

+2. Configure Cloudflare Account

-    * Add `CF_ACCOUNT_ID` (Cloudflare Account ID) and `CF_API_TOKEN` (Cloudflare API Token with "Edit Workers" permissions) to Github actions secrets
+    Add Cloudflare Account ID (`CF_ACCOUNT_ID`) and Cloudflare API Token with "Edit Workers" permissions (`CF_API_TOKEN`).
+They will be auto-uploaded as Github actions secrets.

+    After this step, `castle-cloudflare-worker-demo` repository should be forked to your organization.

+3. Deploy with GitHub Actions

-    * Add Castle API secret, available in [Castle Dashboard](https://dashboard.castle.io/settings/general) as `CASTLE_API_SECRET` to Github actions secrets
+    Navigate to `Settings > Secrets` tab of the forked repository.
+Update `Repository Secrets` — add Castle API secret, available in [Castle Dashboard](https://dashboard.castle.io/settings/general) as `CASTLE_API_SECRET` to Github actions secrets.

-5. Re-run Github build
+    Now you can finalize the deployment by pressing the `Deploy` button.